Workshops for Your Camp or Event

-____TWEENS & TEENS: WHAT I WOULD TELL YOU IF I COULD FIND THE WORDS If you are raising a tween or teen, have raised one, or will raise one, chances are they are holding back on their thoughts.
+____TWEENS, TEENS & YOUNG ADULTS: WHAT I WOULD TELL YOU IF I COULD FIND THE WORDS If you are raising a tween, teen or young adult, have raised one, or will raise one, chances are they are holding back on their thoughts.
 It’s what my daughter calls “restricted information.”
 “Why is it restricted?”
 I ask, holding on to her every word, listening for clues for what is on HER mind, despite the fact that via my professional work, I’ve got a pretty good clue.
 “Because I don’t want to hurt you, or make you feel bad about stuff,” she replies.
 “But what stuff?”
 I ask.
 “You know Mom, just stuff.”

 So what’s the stuff?
-What are tweens and teens pondering in the corners of their minds?
+What are tweens, teens and young adults pondering in the corners of their minds?
 The answer: questions and thoughts related to:

 - Fitting in